DrCpp/drmock-generator/CONTRIBUTUNG.md

 ### Code style

-When contributing code, please follow the style of existing `drmock-gen` source code.
+When contributing code, please follow the style of existing `drmock-generator` source code.